School Programs in the Canadian Gulf IslandsLearn Sailing, Biology, Team Building & More...

 ScheduleOur Program, which usually runs 5 days, is intentionally left flexible to allow for whale, porpoise or other wildlife sightings.
 We schedule our school programs in March-May and late September-October.

 Both boats are available to use at the same time, or you can hire one of the vessels.
 Space is limited so contact our office for details on availability.
-Currently, we are taking requests for the 2014 Fall Program and the 2015 Spring Program.
+Currently, we are taking requests for the 2016 Spring and Fall Programs.

 Our vesselsOur sailing vessels are the Island Roamer and the Island Odyssey, two identical 68-foot sailing ketches, which are Ministry of Transport Ship Safety approved.
-We can accommodate school groups of up to 33 students, plus teachers, in private cabins using both boats flotilla-style.
+We can accommodate school groups of up to 33 students, plus teachers, in private cabins using both vessels flotilla-style.

 Marine Sailing Programs

 We believe that in educating the youth of today about the importance of keeping the environment clean and minimizing our impact on the earth, it will enable them to make ethical decisions in their daily lives and in their communities.
 On our trips we have activities and situations which encourage the students to come up with creative and innovative solutions to problem situations.

 Our PhilosophyOn our school trips, we take the time to appreciate and connect with the wilderness environments we visit and respect the wildlife we encounter while on our adventures.
 To prevent causing unnecessary stress on the wildlife while we are travelling on the water or land we ensure that we keep a minimum of a 100 meters distance to admire the amazing wildlife.
 We believe the best way to teach the kids about the local fauna we encounter is when we spot the species is in its natural habitat therefore; we do our best to take all measures possible to not disturb the species as they carry out their daily lives.
 In our smaller non-invasive sailboats when possible the wind allows us to drift amongst the fascinating wildlife without the noise of our motor and without using fossil fuel emissions.